Judaism in Nepal

 In 1986, the Israeli embassy in Kathmandu organized a Passover celebration as a service to the 7,000 Israelis who visit Nepal annually.
 The celebration was taken over in 1999 by the Chabad (/ħabad/) movement, a Hassidic Jewish movement that specializes in outreach to nonobservant Jews.
 Prior to 1986, there was no organized practice of Judaism in Nepal, and there is no native Jewish community.

-The Nepalese Chabad center has achieved some degree of notability, primarily for the Passover celebration, reputed to be the largest such celebration in the world, with 1500 participants.
+The Nepalese Chabad center has achieved notability for the Passover celebration which is noted to be the largest such celebration in the world, with 1500 participants.
 The couple who run the center were models for a television series in Israel.

 The Jerusalem-based NGO Tevel B'Tzedek ('The world with Justice'), under its orthodox head Micha Odenheimer has organized many Israeli youths to travel to Nepalese villages and provide help to handle modernization, teaching efficient forms of irrigation and agriculture to outlying villages.
 The organization maintains a local staff of 50 Nepalese.

-Passover seder
+Passover seders

 In 1986, the Israeli embassy in the Thamel section of Kathmandu started the tradition of holding a Passover Seder for Israeli travelers.
 In 1999, the Chabad house took over the event.

 By 2006, the annual Passover seder sponsored by Chabad hosted 1,500 participants.
 It has been called the "world's largest seder", requiring 1,100 pounds of Matzo, the ritual unleavened bread of the festival.
 By 2014 the event drew 1,700 attendees, though the ceremony was threatened by a strike that delayed a shipment of Matzo.